 Sensory Methods of Group Connection

-Initially interested in the greater meaning of what it means to be an organic human being living in an industrial time, we began our investigations in our team of three by observing how our dynamic changed as we moved from a windowless workspace to Washington Square Park.
-Walking around the neighborhood, we realized that communication and creativity flowed more easily.
-A seemingly simple concept, we started Human Instinkz, a small research initiative with the hopes of improving team meetings for other humans across globe.
+Initially interested in the greater meaning of what it means to be an organic human being living in an industrial time, the investigations began in a team of three by observing how the group dynamic changed while moving from a windowless workspace to Washington Square Park.
+Walking around the neighborhood led to communication and creativity flow more smoothly.
+A seemingly simple concept, Human Instinkz was founded, a small research initiative with the hopes of improving team meetings for other humans across the globe.

-Our research methods have been non-traditional, innovative, and oriented towards the human work meeting experience.
-We’ve leveraged the nonconscious by tweaking the team’s sensory environment in ways that foster connection.
-Our aim is to better understand how to better utilize the unique sensory abilities of human individuals and teams in order to improve overall connection.
-We believe that the larger implications of our research would challenge notions “normal” of team meetings to ones that consider each member’s sensory experience not as a trivial detail, but as an affordance for more humanness to the workplace and greater connections among the people that work there.
+The research methods are non-traditional, innovative, and oriented towards the human work meeting experience.
+Leveraging the nonconscious by tweaking the team’s sensory environment in ways that foster connection.
+The aim is to better understand how to better utilize the unique sensory abilities of human individuals and groups to improve overall connection.
+Human Instinkz believes that the broader implications of the research would challenge the notion “normal” of team meetings to ones that consider each member’s sensory experience not as a minor detail, but as an affordance for more humanness to the workplace and more meaningful connections among the people that work there.

 As digital technology has become more crucial to collaboration in the workplace, feelings of disconnection have also become more prevalent.
-Perhaps this was to be expected, as one of the main theorists of distributed cognition, Edwin Hutchins, claims “the computer was made in the image of the formal manipulations of abstract symbols.
+Perhaps this was to be expected, as one of the leading theorists of distributed cognition, Edwin Hutchins, claims “the computer was made in the image of the formal manipulations of abstract symbols.
 And the last 30 years of cognitive science can be seen as attempts to remake the person in the image of the computer”.
-Today, the intelligent systems we use are not so much extensions of human intelligence, but rather systems “from which the human actor has been removed.”
+Today, the intelligent systems one uses are not so many extensions of human intelligence, but rather systems “from which the human actor has been removed.”

-Complicating a study of how current technology shape us, is the fact that our tools, when in use, often disappear from view.
+Complicating a study of how current technology shapes one, is the fact that our tools, when in use, often disappear from view.
 Take the example of Heidegger’s hammer: while engaged in the act of trouble-free hammering, the skilled carpenter is not conscious of the hammer.
 The hammer becomes phenomenologically transparent.
-In other words, our behaviors are the results of non-conscious processes of sensory pattern analysis.
+In other words, one behaviors are the results of non-conscious processes of sensory pattern analysis.
 Given the difficulties of studying these processes, research that incorporates nonconscious processes into their core arguments remains relatively scant, despite longstanding interest in organizational psychology and organizational behavior.
-We wanted to take on this challenge through the lens of design, taking seriously designer Allan Wexler’s call to action that “we have to change our tools to change our thinking.”
+Taking on this challenge through the lens of design, and taking seriously designer Allan Wexler’s call to action that “we have to change our tools to change our thinking” this research emerged.

-Additionally, it was our aim to rely on Neuroscientist Antonio Damasio claim that, at the core of the consciousness of a human actor, is a system of feelings, rather than abstract computations, which help us learn and act in the world.
+Additionally, to rely on Neuroscientist Antonio Damasio claim that, at the core of the consciousness of a human actor, is a system of feelings, rather than abstract computations, which help one learn and act in the world.
 This system of feelings, or internal experiences, is formed from learned relationship with external sensory cues.
-Therefore, our project strives to focus on the sensory engagements of the techno-socio-political dynamics of a meeting, considering an expanded notion of our sensory experiences, including the position of our bodies, the color of the walls, and the height of the desks, with an eye towards how they might be shifted in subtle ways to allow for vitality, presence, and connectedness to emerge.
+Therefore, this project strives to focus on the sensory engagements of the techno-socio-political dynamics of a meeting, considering an expanded notion of our sensory experiences, including the position of our bodies, the color of the walls, and the height of the desks, with an eye towards how they might be shifted in subtle ways to allow for vitality, presence, and connectedness to emerge.

-During an internal meeting, we experienced a feeling of process-paralysis.
-Leaving the small dark room to think outside helped us to explore how unconscious, emotional and non-verbal influences allowed us to think differently.
+During an internal meeting, the core team experienced a feeling of process-paralysis.
+Leaving the small dark room to think outside helped to explore how unconscious, emotional and non-verbal influences allowed to think differently.

-How might elements of your sensorial experience influence our behaviors, emotions and attention?
-How does media (or tools) impact our ability to sense broader connection?
-Is there a loss of human instinct through a notion of disconnectedness between cognition and behaviour?
+How might elements of your sensorial experience influence our behaviors, emotions, and attention?
+How does media (or tools) impact our ability to sense a broader connection?
+Is there a loss of human instinct through a notion of disconnectedness between cognition and behavior?

-The first context for inquiry is a team of 6 which work independently coordinating the different majors within the Art, Media, and Technology department at The New School.
+The original context for inquiry is a team of 6 which work independently coordinating the different majors within the Art, Media, and Technology department at The New School.
 The meetings are weekly, last for an hour and are mostly for information passing.
-We were told the meetings are not very engaging, feel very time consuming and not effective.
+HI were told the sessions are not very engaging, feel very time consuming and not effective.

-Conscious of the biases and the effects on group dynamics we might bring to the table, we designed a process which removed ourselves as much as possible from the research phase, to be able to understand the conditions of the meeting as uninfluenced as possible.
+Conscious of the biases and the effects on group dynamics the research team might bring to the table, HI designed a process which removed themselves as much as possible from the research phase, to be able to understand the conditions of the meeting as uninfluenced as possible.

-After gathering the data that we had collected by hidden video and sound recordings, we analysed every five seconds and noted observations in a evaluation chart we created beforehand.
-We observed each member individually and measured behaviour like laughter, the usage of water bottles, technology, the times of speaking, group excitement, etc.
+After gathering the data through hidden video and sound recordings, every five seconds were analyzed and observations were noted in an evaluation chart that was created beforehand.
+Observations were looking at each member individually and measured behavior like laughter, the usage of water bottles, technology, the times of speaking, group excitement, etc.

-We found a lack of active engagement between the members.
-The manager was constantly surveying while others looked at their screens.
+A lack of active engagement between the members was found.
+The manager was continually surveying while others looked at their screens.
 She took up the most physical space through gesturing while facilitating the meeting.
-Generally speaking, we observed non-verbality by the team members, lack of interpersonal interaction and unconscious behaviour towards fidgeting.
+Generally speaking, non-verbality by the team members, lack of interpersonal interaction and unconscious behavior towards fidgeting were initial findings.

-To further understand the observations and the synthesis of the recordings, we visualized the data through an animation that tracked the usage of technology and the eyesight of the manager.
-This helped to make the findings more accessible for further conversations.
+To further understand the observations and the synthesis of the recordings the data got visualized through an animation that tracked the usage of technology and the eyesight of the manager.
+This also helped to make the findings more accessible to further conversations.

-We focused on the four areas described previously: purpose, barriers, positives, ideals.
+Focusing on the four areas described previously: purpose, barriers, positives, ideals was essential.

-After four rounds of synthesis we gained two major insights (2x2 below): Data points that were both “group” (right) and “professional” (bottom) were negative.
+After four rounds of synthesis, two major insights were gained (2x2 below): Data points that were both “group” (right) and “professional” (bottom) were negative.
 Human “wisdom” (top) and knowledge, also described as “non-tool skills” were in the ideal and purpose.
 Few were personal, intimate, and individual.
-The insight is: We think personal, intimate, and individual interactions lead to positive group experience and cohesiveness.
+The insight is: personal, intimate, and individual interactions lead to positive group experience and cohesiveness.
 This may have been an assumption at that time, but further research and observations through videos showed that personal stories led to group laughter and therefore fostered positive group dynamics.

-The main insight of the first meeting is the disconnect of participation as ideal and the lack of describing it als barrier towards the engagement.
-The participation in the first meeting was extremely unbalanced.
+The central insight of the first meeting is the disconnect of participation as ideal and the lack of describing it as a barrier towards the engagement.
+Participation in the first meeting was extremely unbalanced.